allk0/FCFS-LCFS-FIFO-LRU-/README.md

-# FCFS-LCFS-FIFO-LRU-
-The project FCFS LCFS FIFO LRU simulation using python and excel.
+The project FCFS LCFS FIFO LRU simulation using python, xlsxwriter and os